solenopsys/monorepo/whiteparer/content/topics/EN/whitepapers/combinatorics/conception/conception.md

 The reason for the abundance of wires within control panels with machine controllers is the use of outdated standards and data transmission protocols.

-The Combinatorics framework introduces a new standard for expansion boards based on the M.2 interface, allowing the elimination of numerous wires and equipping equipment with high-speed data communication lines.
+The Combinator framework introduces a new standard for expansion boards based on the M.2 interface, allowing the elimination of numerous wires and equipping equipment with high-speed data communication lines.